juji-io/datalevin/README.md

 * Attributes are stored in indices as integer ids, thus attributes in index access are returned in attribute creation order, not in lexicographic order (i.e. do not expect `:b` to come after `:a`).
 This is the same as Datomic®.

-* Has no features that are applicable only for in-memory DBs, such as DB as an immutable data structure, DB serialization, DB pretty print, filtered DB, etc. For now, [LMDB tools](http://www.lmdb.tech/doc/tools.html) can be used to work with the database files.
+* Has no features that are applicable only for in-memory DBs, such as DB as an immutable data structure, DB serialization, DB pretty print, etc. For now, [LMDB tools](http://www.lmdb.tech/doc/tools.html) can be used to work with the database files.

 This project would not have started without the existence of Datascript, we will continue submitting pull requests to Datascript with our improvements where they